Visual perception is an essential skill that should be developed during the early years of a child’s life.

 Lay all the cards face down and shuffled.
 Take turns turning any two cards over on the table.

-If you turn over a matching pair you keep the cards and if the pair doesn’t match, turn the cards back over until it is your turn to try again.
+If you turn over a matching pair, you keep the cards.
+If the pair doesn’t match, turn the cards back over and wait for your next turn.

-This is an excellent game for developing visual memory because your child needs to remember where the pictures are as they are turned over, in order to find the matching pairs.
+This is an excellent game for developing visual memory, as your child needs to remember where the pictures are in order to find matching pairs.

 The winner is the person with the most matching pairs at the end.